teamreflex/cosmo-web/README.md

 - "lock" an objekt to prevent it from being sent to another user (like the Superstar games)
 - Fetching other user's collections
   - Includes user search box with recent history
+  - Filter state is stored in the URL for sharing
   - Cosmo ID or Polygon address can be used
-  - Filter state is stored in the URL for sharing
+  - Supports address -> Cosmo ID resolution if the ID has been logged
 - Indexing of all released objekts
 - Wishlist builder
 - COMO drop calendar
 - Polygon gas price display
 - Displaying trade history
+  - Includes displaying Cosmo ID if available

 </details>